-In addition to resolving the problem illustrated in Figure~\ref{fg2} and providing a numerically verifiable solution to the classical Aiyagari-Bewley-Huggett model, the present \chptr\ makes the following contributions to the study of models with shared risk, in particular to Krusell-Smith's model with production and aggregate risk associated with shocks in the productivity factor.
+In addition to resolving the problem illustrated in Fig.~\ref{fg2} and providing a numerically verifiable solution to the classical Aiyagari-Bewley-Huggett model, the present \chptr\ makes the following contributions to the study of models with shared risk, in particular to Krusell-Smith's model with production and aggregate risk associated with shocks in the productivity factor.
 First, it identifies analytically~-- not empirically, on a case-by-case basis~-- general conditions under which the approximate aggregation hypothesis holds (approximately).
-Second, the \chptr\ shows that even if all aggregate variables and individual choices are forced to depend on the population distribution only through its mean, the exact form of the law of motion of the full population distribution can still be identified; in particular, the population distribution cannot be chosen arbitrarily, subject to the only requirement for its mean to follow a prescribed set of dynamics.
-This feature reveals fluctuations in the disparity across the population that are substantially larger than the fluctuations in the productivity shocks~-- see Figure~\ref{fgKS5} below~-- and cannot be captured by a model that is confined to the population mean alone (somehow small fluctuations in the productivity shocks lead to much larger fluctuations in the disparity \footnote{To the best of this author's knowledge such phenomena have not been documented before.} ).
+Second, it is shown that even if all aggregate variables and individual choices are forced to depend on the population distribution only through its mean, the exact form of the law of motion of the full population distribution can still be identified; in particular, the population distribution cannot be chosen arbitrarily, subject to the only requirement for its mean to follow a prescribed set of dynamics.
+This feature reveals fluctuations in the disparity across the population that are substantially larger than the fluctuations in the productivity shocks~-- see Fig.~\ref{fgKS5} below~-- and cannot be captured by a model that is confined to the population mean alone (somehow small fluctuations in the productivity shocks lead to much larger fluctuations in the disparity \footnote{To the best of this author's knowledge such phenomena have not been documented before.} ).
 Third, it is shown that movements of the population distribution take place in the random environment of the transition in the productivity state~-- not in the random environment of the productivity state itself.
 To~put it another way, the transport from the present period to the next depends on the productivity states in both, present and future, time periods.
-This structure is consistent with the way in which Krusell and Smith cast their general model in [\cited{KS98}-II-B], in which the updating rule is written as $\G'=H(\G,z,z')\tts$.
-However, the computational strategy described in [\cited{KS98}-II-C] assumes an updating rule for the mean of the form ${\bar k\tts}'=h(\bar k, z)$.
-This later form persists in the concrete results presented in [\cited{KS98}-III], and, indeed, persists throughout most of the literature on Krusell-Smith's model (see, just as an example, vol.~34 (2010) of Journal of Economic Dynamics \& Control).
-This has lead some authors to conclude \footnote{{}See, for example, the paper by Masakuzi and Sunakawa in {\it Economic Letters\/} {\bf 206} (2021).} that the pair of the representative private state and the productivity state admits a stationary joint distribution in the long run, with the implication that, in the long run, a fixed value for the population mean can be attached to every productivity state (assuming that the population distribution can be identified with the probability distribution of a representative private state).
-However, it will be shown in Section~\ref{sec:KS} below (see Figure~\ref{fgKS-IK}) that, even in the classical benchmark study of~\cite{KS98}, such a feature does not hold~-- not even as a reasonably acceptable approximation.
-Moreover, the dispersion of the population mean in the long run is much larger than the dispersion of the productivity state, even as the fluctuations in the aggregate productivity state are the one and only reason for the population mean to fluctuate~-- a~ratchet effect of~a~sort.
 Lastly, the general methodology proposed in the present \chptr\ is meaningful for any, large or small, time horizon; in particular, models with infinite time horizon are merely limits of models with finite time horizon.
 This feature is important for two main reasons.
 The first one is that even in the classical examples borrowed here from \cite{LjunSar00} and \cite{KS98} all time-invariant features are attained after at least several hundred periods, whereas no real economy can remain unchanged for that long.
-The second reason is that although postulating infinite time horizon simplifies the matters enormously, it also makes invisible important connections that may be needed in order to identify the equilibrium~-- see above.
+The second reason is that although postulating infinite time horizon simplifies the matters enormously, it also makes invisible important connections across time that may be needed in order to identify the equilibrium~-- see above.